dkgolfnut5192/YourControls_SWS_PC12/README.md

 # YourControls_SWS_PC12
 Profile to work with YourControls application and MSFS2020.
 If you find any bugs, please contact me on YourControls Discord: Dkgolfnut_Dennis
+# Made for MSFS2020 and not validated for 2024

 ** Special thanks to Dustin_22 for his collaboration and help on this profile. **